moos/wordpos/README.md

 // [] 'zzz'
 ```

-**Note on performance**: random lookups could involve heavy disk reads.
+**Note on performance**: (node only) random lookups could involve heavy disk reads.
 It is better to use the `count` option to get words in batches.
 This may benefit from the cached reads of similarly keyed entries as well as shared open/close of the index files.

 Getting random POS (`randNoun()`, etc.) is generally faster than `rand()`, which may look at multiple POS files until `count` requirement is met.